Fatal1ty/mashumaro/README.md

 #### `allow_deserialization_not_by_alias` config option

-When using aliases, the deserializer defaults to requiring the keys to match what is defined as the alias in the metadata.
+When using aliases, the deserializer defaults to requiring the keys to match what is defined as the alias.
 If the flexibility to deserialize aliased and unaliased keys is required then the config option `allow_deserialization_not_by_alias = True` can be set to enable the feature.